 “Brilliant time” My husband and I had read the great reviews of Cobblestones so decided to pay a visit.
 We were not disappointed.
 We loved everything about it especially the reconstructed village and spent a lovely 20 minutes talking to the volunteer printer about how things were created way back.
 Would highly recommend.
 Visited November 2016

 "Superb Visit" If you are passing through Greytown, New Zealand a visit here is superb.
-The Museum takes you back when the first settlers arrived in town and have preserved the Houses, Barns and Farm Machinery of old.
-Also included is the Printing Press, where you are shown how.
-Printing was done over 100 years ago, and introduced by a Master Printer.
+The Museum takes you back to when the first settlers arrived in town and have preserved the Houses, Barns and Farm Machinery of old.
+Also included is the Printing Press, where you are shown how printing was done over 100 years ago, and introduced by a Master Printer.
 Truly a great place to visit.
 Visited January 2018

 Create your own unique website with customizable templates.